GoogleChrome/web.dev/src/site/content/en/learn/accessibility/test-manual/index.md

 * Are there any changes to the language within a page?
 * Is [plain language](https://www.w3.org/WAI/GL/WCAG3/2021/how-tos/clear-words/) being used and are all acronyms spelled out when first referenced?

-Some content chacks can be automated, in part.
+Some content checks can be automated, in part.
 For example, you could write a JavaScript linter that checks for "Click here" and suggests you make a change.
 However, these custom solutions often still need a human to change the copy to something contextual.

 ## Demo: Manual test

-So far, we have run automated tests on our demo webpage and found and remediated eight different issue types.
+So far, we have run automated tests on our demo web page and found and remediated eight different issue types.
 We are now ready to run manual checks to see if we can discover even more accessibility issues.

 ### Step 1